microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-08.md

 * If you are getting connection timeout errors when creating the database, you might want to login again (`azdata login --namespace arcdc`).
 * If your deployment takes longer than 15 minutes, you might want to stop it, delete, and increase the size of your cluster before retrying

 You might want to change `SQL_SERVER_FQDN` variable in the API container to the Kubernetes service where the database is listening (`mypgdb-svc.arcdc` in the previous example), and the `SQL_ENGINE` variable to `postgres`.
-You can use the `sql` endpoint of the SQL API to test reachability to the database:
+You can use the `sql` endpoint of the SQL API to test if the database is reachable:

 ```shell